cloudfriends-net/cloudfriends/README.md

 - 💫 **Always Free**: No registration or subscription required.
 - 🔄 **Regular Updates**: New tools and improvements added regularly.
 - 📱 **Responsive Design**: Works on desktop and mobile devices.
-- 🎨 **Light Theme**: Clean and professional design for better readability.
+- 🎨 **Modern UI**: Clean, intuitive interface with smooth animations and a professional design.

 ## Getting Started